mollie/SalesforceCommerceCloud/README.md

 - `mollieCustomerId`: string - the id of the Mollie customer (used for single click payments)

 ### Product
-- `mollieProductCategory`: enum of strings - category used for voucher metho
+- `mollieProductCategory`: enum of strings - category used for voucher method

 # NPM scripts
 Use the provided NPM scripts to compile and upload changes to your Sandbox.